nhsengland/it-standards/Services/service-procurement.md

 NHSEI operate a Change Advisory Board (CAB) on a weekly basis.

-All changes to live services should be submitted to CAB for approval prior to any live change.
+All changes to live IT services must be submitted to CAB for approval prior to any live change.

-For services running on vendor cloud infrastructure, only user-impacting changes need to go through the NHSEI CAB.
+For services running on vendor cloud infrastructure, only user- or interface-impacting changes need to go through the NHSEI CAB.

 ## Technical standards

 ### No client dependencies

-Procured services must not have dependencies on client (e.g. laptop/desktop applications or browser extensions) apps.
+Procured services must not have dependencies on client apps (e.g. laptop/desktop applications or browser extensions).

 NHSEI operates a strategy that requires user-facing interfaces to be browser based.